Search

 What is cost basis?

-When the original value of your shares differs and it comes time to sell them, you should assess the different cost basis methods available to help decide which shares to sell first.
-The goal here is to choose which shares to sell strategically, so you can decrease your tax bill and have more money available to help reach your financial goals, such as having enough money saved to enjoy retirement.
+Calculating your cost basis can be more complex if you've accumulated shares at different times for different prices.
+When the original value of your shares differs and it comes time to sell them, you should assess the cost basis methods available to help decide which shares to sell first.
+The goal here is to choose which shares to sell strategically, so you can decrease your tax bill and have more money available to help reach your financial goals.

 • Average cost.
-You can choose to add together the shares you've purchased, no matter when you purchased them, and then divide their value by the number of shares you have to determine the average cost basis per share.
+You can choose to add together the shares you've purchased, no matter when you purchased them.
+Then, you'd divide their value by your number of shares to determine the average cost basis per share.
 This can reveal how much you've gained or lost overall.

 • First in, first out.
 With the FIFO method, the first assets you bought are the shares you sell first.